Latest posts by Corinne Cain (see all)

 - Place links obviously and intuitively.
 When determining link placement, imagine you’re a user with a short attention span (as most are).
 When you quickly scan the page, you should immediately see highlighted text that links to internal pages.
 Avoid vague text that requires users to read further to understand what they are clicking.

-Proper internal linking will help users find what they need faster, prevent them from leaving your site, and improve your search engine ranking.
+Proper internal linking will help users find what they need faster, prevent them from leaving your site, and improve your search engine rankings.